On hyperbolic Bessel processes and beyond: Hyperbolic Bessel processes with fixed time

-In the case of $-1/2 < \alpha <0$ the definition is completed by requirement that $0$ is an instantaneously reflecting point.
-It is also assumed that a starting point is nonnegative.
-The similar definition of hyperbolic Bessel process can be found in Borodin \cite{B}.
-In \cite{G2}, by the identification of the Green function, it is stated that a reasonable candidate for hyperbolic Bessel process with $\alpha = -1/2$ is a reflected Brownian motion (see the end of Section 3).
-We define a hyperbolic Bessel process with $\alpha = -1/2$ as a Brownian motion instead of the reflected one, since a Brownian motion is a solution of the \eqref{eq:hbp1}.
-Such an extension of definition of hyperbolic Bessel process by a Brownian motion allows to recover the interesting results about the distribution of $\int_0^te^{2B_u}du$ (including the Bougerol's identity).
+In the case of $-1/2 < \alpha<0$, the definition is completed by the requirement that $0$ is an instantaneously reflecting point.
+It is also assumed that the starting point is nonnegative.
+A similar definition of hyperbolic Bessel process can be found in Borodin \cite{B}.
+In \cite{G2}, by the identification of the Green function, it is stated that a reasonable candidate for a hyperbolic Bessel process with $\alpha= -1/2$ is a reflected Brownian motion (see the end of Section 3 in \cite{G2}).